opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ### Defining a Document class

-For our CRUD sample we will create a simple Java class with a single field.
+For your CRUD sample you will create a simple Java class with a single field:

 ```java
 public static class CrudData {